giacomobg/starling-web-ui/wacz-lightbox/README.md

 `export let filename = 'mono-county-pdf-01-2023-08-25T15-57-33.wacz';`

 at the top of App.svelte sets filename as a prop and gives it a default value.

+### Example Plugin
+See an example of the wordpress plugin used on the Blaock Voice News wordpress at [https://github.com/starlinglab/bvn-wordpess-plugin/](https://github.com/starlinglab/bvn-wordpess-plugin/)